fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 The application works almost perfectly.
 The frontend assumes that every object has a unique id in the <i>id</i> field.
 We also don't want to return the mongo versioning field <i>\_\_v</i> to the frontend.

 One way to format the objects returned by Mongoose is to [modify](https://stackoverflow.com/questions/7034848/mongodb-output-id-instead-of-id) the _toJSON_ method of the schema, which is used on all instances of the models produced with that schema.

-Modifying the method works like this:
+to modify the method we need to change the configurable options of the schema, options can be changed using the set method of the schema see here for more info on this method: https://mongoosejs.com/docs/guide.html#options

+see https://mongoosejs.com/docs/guide.html#toJSON and  https://mongoosejs.com/docs/api.html#document_Document-toObject for more info on the toJSON option.

+see https://mongoosejs.com/docs/api.html#transform for more info on the transform function.

 ```js
 noteSchema.set('toJSON', {